Soaking in sweat and seeking solutions

 - Apply aluminum chloride paint (or other aluminum salt preparations) to perspiration-producing areas to block your sweat pores.

 For severe hyperhidrosis:

 - Take a prescription anticholinergic drug recommended by your provider.

 - See your dermatologist.
-A doctor can inject Botox into affected areas, alleviating symptoms for up to six months.
+S/he can inject Botox into affected areas, alleviating symptoms for up to six months.

 - Some individuals are able to successfully utilize biofeedback to learn to manage their sweating.

 Here’s to hoping you find some drying relief soon,Alice!